stormpath/stormpath-documentation/source/saml_idp_guides.rst

 - The "Assertion Consumer Service URL" found in the "SAML Identity Provider Configuration" section:

-- The "Service Provider Signing Cert", which will download a .pem file.

 .. note::

     You should leave this page open, since you'll be back here in Step 4.